Two girls on a boardwalk beside a river

 11th century priory

-Peddars Way is thought to be based on an ancient track used by ‘pedders’ or travelling traders in the Middle Ages.
+Peddars Way is thought to be based on an ancient track used by ‘pedders’ (travelling traders) in the Middle Ages.

 It begins in the woodland and runs through footpaths, quiet lanes and old Roman roads to reach the coastline.